 Sleek marble mosaics and composite stone tiles in a myriad of colourways add artisanal detail to kitchen worktops and walls, and as Alice Howarth of the Evening Standard points out, ‘can add an incredible edge to any room’.
 Popular in the 60s and 70s, the limitless colour combinations that flecked styles like Terrazzo accommodate have seen feature tiles re-emerge as one of 2018’s most sought-after trends.

-Feautured here, Trelawn is a warm and welcoming holiday home, perfect for an autumnal escape.
-Short breaks start at £2360.
-For more information or to speak to a member of our friendly team, visit our website or call 01208 895570.
+Featured here, Trelawn is a warm and welcoming holiday home, perfect for an autumnal escape.